Necromancer376/CampusBuy/README.md

 # CampusBuy

-CampusBuy is an Android app that provides a platform for students to sell and buy second-hand items useful for campus life
+CampusBuy is an Android app that provides a platform for students to sell and buy second-hand items useful for campus life such as books, tech items, etc.

 # Features
 - Signup/Login system